Doncumbe is a name of ancient Anglo-Saxon

 names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Doncumbe has been recorded under many different variations, including Duncombe, Duncome, Duncomb, Duncome, Dunscomb, Dunscombe, Duncumb and many more.

 Early Notables of the Doncumbe family (pre 1700)

-Another 82 words (6 lines of text) are included under the topic Early Doncumbe Notables in all our PDF Extended History products and printed products wherever possible.
+of Downton, in the County of Wilts.
+However, Lord...
+Another 99 words (7 lines of text) are included under the topic Early Doncumbe Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Doncumbe family to the New World and Oceana

 For many English families, the political and religious disarray that shrouded England